sijuswamy/Data-Analytics-using-R/README.md

 >**Preparation of web pages using `bookdown` package**

 >**Assignment:** Create web pages of all the `Rmd` files available in the course repositories.
+>*Task:* Visit the site in reference 2, and create a new markdown file with name `introduction to GIS using R.md` in your GitHub repository.

 >*Extra reading resourses:*